pantheon-systems/documentation/source/docs/articles/organizations.md

 ## Multidev
 All sites associated with any Partner organization will have [Multidev](/docs/articles/sites/multidev) enabled with up to 10 environments at their disposal.
+All organization members will have access to these environments, however team members of a site outside the organization will not.

 ## Change Management